Hugh Stewart (classical scholar): First World War

 When the First World War broke out in August 1914, Stewart enlisted in the New Zealand Expeditionary Force (NZEF).
 He received a commission as a lieutenant and was posted to the Canterbury Battalion, New Zealand Infantry Brigade, which embarked from Wellington in October 1914 for Suez, Egypt.
 In Egypt, the brigade was combined with an Australian infantry brigade to form the New Zealand and Australian Division, intended for service in the Gallipoli Campaign.

-Stewart served at Gallipoli and received a head wound during the fighting at Quinn's Post in June 1915 but, despite this, remained in the frontlines.
+Stewart served at Gallipoli and received a head wound during the fighting at Quinn's Post in June 1915 but, despite this, remained on the frontline.
 He was promoted to captain in August, and to major two months later.
 He was recommended for the Military Cross for his action at Quinn's Post and this was duly gazetted following the withdrawal of the Allies from Gallipoli.
 He was also awarded the French Croix de guerre for his "distinguished services rendered during the course of the campaign".

 By January 1916, the manpower of the NZEF had expanded sufficiently that it could field an infantry division on the Western Front.
 The New Zealand and Australian Division, which had been evacuated to Egypt from Gallipoli, was disbanded and the New Zealand Division created from the original infantry brigade and two new brigades (the 2nd Infantry Brigade and New Zealand Rifle Brigade), which had recently arrived from New Zealand.
 Promoted to lieutenant colonel on 27 February 1916, Stewart took command of the new 2nd Battalion, Canterbury Infantry Regiment, which was attached to the 2nd Infantry Brigade.
 He led the battalion for nearly the duration of its service on the Western Front.